NORTHAMPTON AREA SCHOOL DISTRICT

 Siegfried and Franklin Elementary

-Jackie Hanson High School Lori Klitsch Moore Elementary Jennifer McGlynn Non-Publics and District Float Nurse Megan McHugh Lehigh Elementary Sharon Strohler George Wolf Elementary Beth Trexler Middle School Health Room Aides Sheila Kocher Franklin and Siegfried Elementary Debra Klepeiss High School Cindy Stoudt Middle School School Physician Dr. Nicholas Tatalias St. Luke's Physician Group
+Jackie Hanson Non-Publics and District Float Nurse Lori Klitsch Moore Elementary Jennifer McGlynn Middle School Megan McHugh Lehigh Elementary Sharon Strohler George Wolf Elementary Beth Trexler High School Health Room Aides Sheila Kocher Franklin and Siegfried Elementary Debra Klepeiss High School Krista Atiyeh Middle School School Physician Dr. Nicholas Tatalias St. Luke's Physician Group

 Students entering school for the first time, in kindergarten or first grade, students entering 6th grade, and students entering 11th grade must have a state mandated physical examination.
 We encourage you to have this completed by the student’s own personal physician, as he/she is most familiar with the student’s health history.
 A copy of the physical exam form can be found at the bottom of this web page.